tendermint/tendermint/docs/architecture/adr-044-lite-client-with-weak-subjectivity.md

 ### Positive

-* light client which is safe to use (it can go offline, but not for too long)
+* light client which is safe to use

 ### Negative